Updated on August 4, 2023

-Set up in 2005 by three former PayPal employees and originally intended as a dating service, YouTube is now the world’s most popular online video-sharing platform.
-Responsible for 4 billion hours worth of videos watched on a monthly basis and 72 hours worth of new material uploaded every minute, YouTube has evolved from a site dedicated to amateur footage to a service that distributes original content.
+Set up in 2005 by three former PayPal employees and originally intended to be a dating service, YouTube is now the world’s most popular online video-sharing platform.
+With 1 billion hours of video watched every day and 500 hours of video uploaded every minute, YouTube has evolved from a site dedicated to amateur footage to a service that distributes original content.

 Apart from being everyone’s go-to video-streaming channel, it boasts other merits as well:

 - Played an instrumental role during the Arab Spring and in jumpstarting the careers of artists like Justin Bieber and Korean pop sensation Psy.